antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 ## Disclaimer

 All the data used herein was made public elsewhere (proper links were provided along the tutorial).
 This tutorial was based on others publicly available on **QIIME2** official website.
-The results generated has just the general purpose to give a brief introduction to the analysis of 16S amplicon NGS data with **QIIME2** and functional prediciton with **PICRUSt**.
+The results generated have just the general purpose to give a brief introduction to the analysis of 16S amplicon NGS data with **QIIME2** and functional prediciton with **PICRUSt**.

 <br>